Monte Carlo Monaco on our 2nd Travel Anniversary

 Our first stop was t see the famed Casino.
 Last time I was 21 years old when I came here – 30 years ago.

 It was so sunny and sparkly, and actually hard to take the photo.

-Opposite will soon boast a new shopping centre that is so modern – I like it!
+The opposite will soon boast a new shopping center that is so modern – I like it!